reicraftscodes/reicraftscodes/README.md

 I mainly work with the Spring Framework and Spring Boot, building backend services and REST APIs.
 I also use Python for machine learning and AI, including building APIs with FastAPI and integrating large language models.

-Currently, I’m refreshing and strengthening my skills in:

-- Spring Boot for backend development and clean API design
-- Python for Machine Learning and AI use cases
-- React.js (18) to improve my understanding of frontend and be able to build microfrontend
+Currently, I’m refreshing and strengthening my skills in React.js (18) to improve my understanding of frontend and be able to build microfrontend

 Next, I plan to focus on backend service and AI model deployment.